saiwal/hubzilla-docs/docs/about/contribute.md

 - A GitHub account (sign up at [github.com](https://github.com) if you don’t have one).
 - Basic knowledge of Markdown (our docs are written in this format—check out a [Markdown guide](https://www.markdownguide.org/) if you’re new to it).
-- Optional: Familiarity with Git and MkDocs (no worries if not—we’ll cover web-based editing too!).
+- Optional: Familiarity with Git, MkDocs, and `mkdocs-material` (no worries if not—we’ll cover web-based editing too!).

 ## Step-by-Step Guide